uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 While the symbolic names are different, they point to the same storage location.
 Therefore if we change the storage location, we will observe a change via both symbolic names.

-In order to actually copy the values, we can in fact use the spread syntax as this will _copy_ the values:
+In order to actually copy the values, we can use the spread syntax as this will _copy_ the values:

 ```js
 const copied = [...arr];
 ```

-Let's check that this indeed an actual copy:
+Let's check that this is indeed an actual copy:

 ```js
 arr[0] = 5;